ho1447/ML-SysOps_Project/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 6 and Unit 7 requirements,  and which optional "difficulty" points you are attempting. -->
 1. **Strategy**:
-   - Package models into a container and expose them via a **FastAPI endpoint**
+   - Package models into a container and expose them via a [**FastAPI endpoint**](https://github.com/ho1447/ML-SysOps_Project/tree/main/fastapi_pt)
-   - Perform inference using ONNX-optimized models on both GPU and CPU
+   - Perform [inference](https://github.com/ho1447/ML-SysOps_Project/tree/main/workspace) using ONNX-optimized models on both CPU and edge device (Raspberry pi)
    - Compare latency and concurrency behavior

 2. **Monitoring**: